s7manth/tp/docs/UserGuide.md

 ### Saving the data

-TAilor data are saved in the hard disk automatically after any command that changes the data.
+TAilor's data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+There is no need to save it manually.

 ### Editing the data file

-TAilor data are saved as a JSON file `[JAR file location]/data/contactlist.json`.
+TAilor's data is saved as two JSON files.
+The first being ContactList's data as `[JAR file location]/data/contactlist. json` and the other being Task List's data saved as `[JAR file location]/data/tasklist.json`.
-Task List data is also saved as a JSON file `[JAR file location]/data/tasklist.json`.
  Advanced users are welcome to update the data directly by editing those data files.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
 If your changes to the data file makes its format invalid, TAilor will discard all data and start